zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 ![Figure of Zone1, Zone2, and Hub IBC without acknowledgement](https://raw.githubusercontent.com/gnuclear/atom-whitepaper/master/msc/ibc_without_ack.png)

-<CAPTION on a figure> In the example above, in order to update the block-hash of
-"Zone1" on "Hub" (or of "Hub" on "Zone2"), an `IBCBlockCommitTx` transaction must be posted on "Hub" with the block-hash of "Zone1" (or on "Zone2" with the block-hash of "Hub").
+In the example above, in order to update the block-hash of "Zone1" on "Hub" (or of "Hub" on "Zone2"), an `IBCBlockCommitTx` transaction must be posted on "Hub" with the block-hash of "Zone1" (or on "Zone2" with the block-hash of "Hub").